 1.2 Multi-agency information and concerns raised via a number of methods and sources:

 - consistent number of S42(1) related to the same service provider;

 - consistent Health Safeguarding Datix related to the same service provider;

 - quality of Consideration Logs.

 Organisational concerns of a significant or critical nature should progress to a recommendation to DASS to invoke the Managing Safeguarding Concerns at an Organisational Level procedure.

-1.3 When there is a body of information or sufficient risk to indicate proactive steps are required these will need to be considered against the risk threshold tool not withstanding any immediate risks being managed.
+1.3 When there is a body of information or sufficient risk to indicate proactive steps are required these will need to be considered against the Safeguarding Adults Thresholds Guidance Tool, notwithstanding any immediate risks being managed.
 A formal multi-agency meeting will be held to consider all information and intelligence to support the group in making a recommendation on action to take to the DASS.

 This and subsequent meetings will be minuted to demonstrate the evidence and the level of concern to the DASS prior to initial decision making.

 Note: Those that are of low concern will be dealt through other channels e.g. multi-agency intelligence meetings / agencies internal processes such as quality assurance / contract monitoring arrangements.

 1.4 Recommendation made to Director of Adult Services (DASS)